MartinJindra/UsefulExplorer/README.md

   + `-b path num` will show the num biggest files in path.

     For example the 5 most biggest files in `C:\Users\user\Dokumente`

+## Building

+1. Windows

+   In Windows the easiest way to compile it is with Visual Studio.
+Import the project and then build it.

+2. Linux

+   1. Arch, Manjaro

+      Arch-based distributions can install `dotnet` witch

+      `sudo pacman -S dotnet-sdk`

+   2. Debian, Ubuntu, Mint

+   For debian-based distributions follow the [instructions](https://docs.microsoft.com/de-de/dotnet/core/install/linux) on Microsoft website: